gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ## 3. GeoAPI
-Now that our basic API is ready, we're going to implement actual functionality with three simple geo data api routes.
+Now, that our basic API is ready, let's fill it with life.
+First we're going to implement functionality with three simple geospatial capable api routes.
-One will calculate the length of a GeoJSON LineString, another the distance between two Points that we paste with the URL and the third the area of a GeoJSON Polygon that gets posted to the API like the LineString.
+One will calculate the length of a GeoJSON LineString that is posted to the API, another the distance between two Points that we paste with the URL and the third the area of a GeoJSON Polygon that gets posted to the API like the LineString.
+The goal is to give you a broader example and insight on as much possible variances of how to get geospatial data into your server, parse it, process it and return the results back to the user.

-No matter what new endpoint you will add, the process will always be the same from here on.
+Mind for the following: No matter what new endpoint you will add on your own after this tutorial, the process will always be the same from here on.
 And that is the beauty of that setup.
-You'll be able to just initialize your new endpoints automatically.
+You'll be able to just add as many modules as you like and initialize it automatically through the module loader.
-Please add the following content to `app/modules/geoapoi/__init__.py`:
+Please add the following content to `app/modules/geoapi/__init__.py`:
 ```python
 # encoding: utf-8